 - Seal air leaks.
 The areas in your home that are air conditioned should be as air-tight as possible.
 Take a look in your crawlspace, basement or attic for major air holes like these in the building envelope.
 We can perform a complete comfort performance assessment for you to discover leaks in walls, ceilings and ducts.

 - Check for leaky doors and windows.
 Inspect your windows and doors and add or replace caulk or weather-stripping that may be torn or revealing signs of wear.

 - Try no-cook or served-cold meals.
 Your stove and oven add a lot of heat in your home.
 Try some no-cook meals and use your microwave instead of your stove or oven.

 - Run the dishwasher and dryer at night.
 Save any household activities that may create heat for evenings after the temperature outside goes down.
 You can also let your dishes and clothes air dry and give those appliances the night off.

 - Provide window coverage outside the home.
 Awnings over windows and doors can help protect from the sun’s direct heat.
 Trees can also offer shade and repel some of the heat.

 - Get a free air conditioner consultation.
 The ultimate impact on heat is a new air conditioning system evaluation.
-After hearing about new air conditioner systems, technology and options, the greatest option may simply be an air conditioner upgrade.
+After learning about new air conditioner systems, technology and options, the greatest option might simply be an air conditioner upgrade.

 If you don’t feel like your home is maintaining cool temperatures despite following the tips we’ve listed, it might mean that you need air conditioner service or repair.
-Air conditioner maintenance is one of the best ways to ensure your equipment is operating properly and that you are getting optimal efficiency and results.
-Don’t stay uncomfortable longer than necessary.
+Air conditioner maintenance is one of the best ways to make sure your equipment is operating correctly and that you are getting optimal efficiency and results.
+Don’t stay uncomfortable longer than you have to.
 Give Service Experts Heating & Air Conditioning in Longmont or set up an appointment online to have an expert check out your air conditioner and make sure it’s running as it should be.